LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       polynomial degree that is used by SPRKStep will be the minimum of :math:`q-1` and the input *degree*, for :math:`q > 1` where :math:`q` is the order of accuracy for the time integration method.

+      When , `q = 1` a linear interpolant is the default to ensure values obtained by the integrator are returned at the ends of the time interval.